michalkotlinski/www/md/faq.md

 - Supporting almost any objects including cars, lockers, apartments, sheds, office space, etc.

 If it can be locked, it can be Slocked!

+For an in-depth introduction to our vision, please see Christoph Jentzsch's [project reveal at Devcon One](https://www.youtube.com/embed/49wHQoJxYPo?start=29s&showinfo=0&rel=0&modestbranding=1).